BREAKFAST AT TIFFANY'S — CLASSIC FILM PICK

 Although the movie won Oscars for music and song (“Moon River”) by Henry Mancini, “Breakfast At Tiffany’s” has a dark underbelly and unlikable characters made attractive by their eccentric behavior and expensive wardrobes.

-Blake Edwards directed this classic 1961 Hollywood movie.
+Blake Edwards directed this classic 1961 Hollywood movie that made Audrey Hepburn an icon for the ages.

 Rated PG.115 min.